elviiron/zielinski-rozen/README.md

 # SCRAPING

-# 📍 About
+#  About

 Scraping site https://zielinskiandrozen.ru/

-# 📍 Running the project
+#  Running the project

 git clone https://github.com/elviiron/zielinski_p.git

-cd zielinski_p
+cd zielinski-rozen

 sh ./build.sh

-# 📍 Using the project
+#  Using the project

 The website works at the URL http://127.0.0.1:5000/